Small businesses face a common challenge.

 Show your employees the same respect and support you would show to a friend… or a customer.

 Respect personal commitments and crises.
-If an employee experiences a death in the family or a medical emergency provide them with the time, space, and support they need to get through it.
+If an employee experiences a death in the family or a medical emergency, provide them with the time, space, and support they need to get through it.

 Don’t be the employer who says, “Yes, I know you’re having surgery.
 But, will you be in that day?”

 If an employee needs to pick up their kids from daycare, don’t shame them for leaving early.
 Instead, talk about how to best structure their work so that they can still accomplish all of their goals.
-Which leads us to…
+This leads us to…

 Give your employees the autonomy to do their job in their most productive way.
 This may mean allowing for flexible hours (which we already know you’re going to start doing, right?), providing a converter to create a standing desk station, or simply refraining from micro-managing.

-Honor the fact that employees are people and all people are unique.
+Honor the fact that employees are people, and all people are unique.
 Your most productive way of working may not be their most productive way of working.
-Give your employees the voice and the freedom to optimize their work day.
+Give your employees the voice and the freedom to optimize their workday.

 Support your employees’ well-being.
 Allow employees to hit the gym during work hours.
-Offer incentives for making healthy life choices like quitting smoking, exercising or meditating.
+Offer incentives for making healthy life choices like quitting smoking, exercising, or meditating.
 Or, even initiate your own company health program with access to a gym and personal trainers.

 If you care about your people, your people will care for your business.

-5. Crowdsourcing as a Talent Scaling Solution
+5. Crowdsourcing as a talent scaling solution

 Sometimes, you can get bogged down when hiring for a specific position.
 At other times, you need only part-time help or someone who can easily scale their hours to match your needs.